How to Buy Happiness

 Sidney J. Harris put it this way, “Time is love, above all else.
 It’s the most precious commodity in the world, and should be lavished on those we care most about.”

 And by quality I mean the quality of life.

-I’m not only talking about buying a luxury car to make your drive to work more comfortable; I’m talking about getting a house/condo close to your place of business so that you don’t waste hours of your life in traffic.
+I’m not only talking about buying a luxury car to make your drive to work more comfortable; I’m talking about getting a house close to your place of work so that you don’t waste hours of your life in traffic.

 I’m talking about hiring expensive professionals instead of cheap amateurs (and paying a high price for their advice later).

-I’m talking about taking long vacations to recharge your body, mind and soul instead of running in the endless rat race.
+I’m talking about taking long vacations to recharge your body, mind and soul instead of running on fumes in the rat race.